Akunen/Akunen/README.md

 ### Hello, World! :robot:

-I am a student at [JAMK University of Applied Sciences.](https://www.jamk.fi/en) Currently, I am actively seeking opportunities for work or internships in the field of software development.
+I am a student at [JAMK University of Applied Sciences.](https://www.jamk.fi/en) Currently, I am actively seeking opportunities for work in the field of software development.

 ## Skills 🔧